-Vocabulary flipbooks record students understanding of the new terms.
+In addition to being visually appealing, these vocabulary flipbooks record students' understanding of the new terms.
 Designed with conserving copies in mind, the flipbooks require only a half-piece of paper per week.

 The Word of the Day Flip Book is designed for use in interactive reading journals.

 To use the flipbooks, cut around the outer edge, cut the tabs, and glue them into their notebook.
-Finally, leave the flaps unglued so they can be lifted.
+Leave the flaps unglued so they can be lifted.
 This allows students to write under them.

-Depending on your students, you can have them generate a definition of the day's word or generate a list of synonyms and antonyms.
+You can have them generate a definition of the day's word.
+Alternatively, you could generate a list of synonyms and antonyms.
 You can even have students draw a picture of the meaning.

 Esperanza Rising Book Study Mini-Book (Bonus)

 Students reflect on the big ideas and key elements of the text in this fun mini-book.
-Glue it into a reading journal to refer back to all year.
-These activities are ideal for early finishers to complete after the daily activities or for your whole group to complete at the end of the book, depending on which selections you choose.
+Then glue it into a reading journal to refer back to all year.

 Optional activities you'll find in this Esperanza Rising Book Study Activity include: